inductiva/inductiva/docs/simulators/Reef3D.md

 ```

 While the script is running, you can check the stdout of the simulation process
-in real time by issuing:
+in real time by issuing (please change to the id of your task):

 ```bash
 inductiva logs n90hpbaiaa26jjb1d93zgbqgn